communitybridge/docs/project-control-center-pre-release/setup-services-for-a-project/committees-setup-for-a-project.md

 You can add and update committee information related to the project such as name, mailing list, committee website, permissions and description.

-To add committee for a project, perform the following steps:
+To add a committee for a project, perform the following steps:

 1.Click on the required project and click **Committees**.